Table of Contents

 1. Open the Employee Card.

-2. Select the Payment Methods action.
+2. Choose the Payment Methods action.

 4. Enter details on the card: